 PATRICIA A. O'HARA, J.D.
 The Joseph A. Matson Dean and Professor of Law

 JOHN H. ROBINSON, J.D.
-Executive Associate Dean and Associate Professor of Law
+Executive Associate Dean and Associate Professor of Law; Acting Dean for Students

-EDMUND P.

-EDMONDS, J.D.

-Director of the Kresge Law

-Library, Associate Dean

-for Library and
+EDMUND P. EDMONDS, J.D.
+Director of the Kresge Law Library, Associate Dean for Library and Information Technology, and Professor of Law

-Information Technology,

-and Professor of Law